Who is China Spree Travel?

 Can I rent a cell phone to use in China?

-Blackberry and iPhone can roam to China, but data roaming could be expensive.
-Check with your phone carrier for their special internal roaming plan.
-You may also buy a SIM card in China to use it on your cell phone if your phone is unlocked.
+Both Blackberry and iPhone can roam to China, but data roaming could be expensive.
+Check with your phone carrier for their special international roaming plan.
+You may also buy a SIM card in China to use on your cell phone if your phone is unlocked.
 You may also get an unlocked tri-band (multi-band) mobile phone from the States (Canada), and buy a local SIM card as soon as you arrive in China.
 The cards are prepaid -- e.g. RMB100 will get you quite a bit of talk time and at lower cost than the hotel IDD service.

 My China Tour is paid in full.
 When can I expect to receive my travel documents?